juhele/CzechRad/SCRIPTS/source_code_win/readme.md

 `sudo apt-get install mingw-w64`

 to install it.
 Compilation was performed in current Kubuntu LTS, compilation commands creating a static Windows binary are provided below.

+Compilation Instructions:

+Use a C++17-compliant compiler (e.g., MSVC in Visual Studio).
+Link against the Windows API (included by default in Windows environments).
+Ensure the C++ standard library supports <filesystem> (C++17 or later).

 ## CzechRadStats: